JesusOfCarrots/Fisiks/README.md

  - Currently the collisions are only working for 3D Boxes
  - Asigning other mass does not impact the fall speed (?)
- - falling speed does nit increese over time
+ - falling speed does not increese over time
+ - Else statement when checking for collision

 # Donations